-With the sudden departure of its top executive Savills IM will split up leadership responsibilities with former deputy chairman Nick Cooper stepping up to chairman to over the business on an interim basis with chief investment officer adding the title of acting Global CEO to his current duties.
+With the sudden departure of its top executive Savills IM will split up leadership responsibilities with former deputy chairman Nick Cooper stepping up to chairman to cover the business on an interim basis with chief investment officer Kiran Patel adding the title of acting Global CEO to his current duties.

 Cooper had taken the role of deputy chairman in January, at the same time that Savills IM had announced O’Connor’s move to Hong Kong, with O’Connor taking on the additional role of APAC CEO at the time.